NREL/AeroMesh/docs/source/parameters.rst

       - Description
       - Optional
     * - terrain_path
       - The path to a file containing valid terrain data, where the terrain is a function f(x, y) = z.
-If omitted, the domain will be a cube.
+If omitted, the domain will have a smooth bottom face.
       - Yes.
     * - height
       - The extension of the wind farm in the z-direction.
       - No.
     * - aspect_ratio
       - The ratio of nodes in the z-direction to nodes in the x-y plane.
 Used to create anisotropic effects, if desired.
+      - Yes.
+    * - upper_aspect_ratio
+      - Similar to aspect_ratio, but applied above the threshold distance instead to create expanded nodes in the z-direction.
+Note that the resultant size after the application of both aspect ratios must be at least the original height of the domain to prevent undefined behavior.
       - Yes.
     * - aspect_distance
       - The z-distance up to which the anisotropic effects generated by aspect_ratio will extend.